pracovnik/MyScripts/ESP/ESP32-8048S070/readme.md

 k) Update the LCD's pages.jsonl configuration

-j) Setup antiburn scheduler for the LCD, not not burn pixels (see UI modifications) . will be added soon
+j) Setup antiburn scheduling for the LCD, to not burn pixels (see UI modifications) .

+.

+.

+will be added soon
 1) show from sensor temperature located outside
 2) show if car is parked